Lightning Round Application

 - Interested researchers should submit a detailed abstract of the research project (up to 1000 words) as a Word or PDF document through our online submission website.

-- All submissions will be peer-revised and authors will be notified of acceptance by email during the week beginning Monday, November 27, 2017.
-If accepted, authors must register and attend the AMEA Conference to present the poster.
+- All submissions will be peer reviewed and authors will be notified of acceptance by email during the week beginning Monday, December 3, 2018.
+If accepted, authors must register and attend the AMEA conference to present the poster.
 In the case of multiple-author works, at least one author must register and attend the AMEA Conference to present the poster.

 This conference is intended to fuel your passion and increase the volume of your music teaching knowledge!
 Band directors, choir directors, elementary educators, general music specialists, string music teachers, music program leaders, administrators, classroom educators, collegiate students, college professors, and private studio teachers will benefit from over 90 sessions and performances.
 All attendees will learn new skills and techniques that they can use immediately upon returning to the classroom.
 We are balancing intensive learning with special events that will recharge your battery!